Automatic train control: South Africa

 In 2017, Huawei was contracted to install GSM-R partly to provide communication services to automatic train protection systems.

 Asia

 Japan

 In Japan, the Automatic Train Control (ATC) system was developed for high-speed trains like the Shinkansen, which travel so fast that the driver has almost no time to acknowledge trackside signals.
-Although the ATC system sends AF signals carrying information about the speed limit for the specific track section along the track circuit.
+The ATC system sends AF signals carrying information about the speed limit for the specific track section along the track circuit.
 When these signals are received on board, the train's current speed is compared with the speed limit and the brakes are applied automatically if the train is travelling too fast.
 The brakes are released as soon as the train slows below the speed limit.
 This system offers a higher degree of safety, preventing collisions that might be caused by driver error, so it has also been installed in heavily used lines, such as Tokyo's Yamanote Line and some subway lines.